Man of Constant Sorrow: Recordings and cover versions

-Burnett recorded the song in 1927 with Columbia; this version was unreleased and the master recording destroyed.
-The first commercially released record was by Emry Arthur, on January 18, 1928.
-He sang it while playing his guitar and accompanied by banjoist Dock Boggs.
-The record was released by Vocalion Records (Vo 5208) and sold well, and he recorded it again in 1931.
+Burnett recorded the song in 1927 with Columbia Records; this version was unreleased and the master recording was destroyed.
+The first commercially released recording was by Emry Arthur on January 18, 1928 with Vocalion Records (Vo 5208).
+Arthur sang it while playing his guitar accompanied by banjoist Dock Boggs.
+Due to the success of the record, the singer recorded it again in 1931.

 As the first released recording of the song, its melody and lyrics formed the basis for subsequent versions and variations.
-Although a few singers had also recorded the song, it faded to relative obscurity until The Stanley Brothers recorded their version in 1950 and helped popularize the song in the 1960s.
+Although a few singers had also recorded the song, it did not gain relevance until The Stanley Brothers recorded their version in 1950 and helped popularize the song in the 1960s.

 The use of the song in the 2000 film O Brother, Where Art Thou? led to its renewed popularity in the 21st century.
 The song has since been covered by many singers, from the Norwegian girl-group Katzenjammer to the winner of the eighth season of The Voice Sawyer Fredericks.

-Stanley Brothers
+Stanley Brothers Versions

-On November 3, 1950, the Stanley Brothers recorded their version of the song with Columbia Records at the Castle Studios in Nashville.
-The Stanleys learned the song from their father Lee Stanley who had turned the song into a hymn sung a cappella in the Primitive Baptist tradition.
-The arrangement of the song in the recording however was their own and they performed the song in a faster tempo.
-This recording, titled "I Am a Man of Constant Sorrow", was released in May 1951 together with "The Lonesome River" as a single (Columbia 20816).
-Neither Burnett nor Arthur copyrighted the song, which allowed Carter Stanley to copyright the song as his own work.
+On November 3rd, 1950, the Stanley Brothers recorded their version of the song with Columbia Records at the Castle Studios in Nashville, Tennessee.
+The Stanleys learned the song from their father Lee Stanley who had turned the song into a hymn which was sung a cappella in the Primitive Baptist tradition.
+The arrangement of the song in the recording, however, was their own and the song was performed in a faster tempo.
+This recording, titled "I Am a Man of Constant Sorrow," was released as a single in May 1951 along with "The Lonesome River" (Columbia 20816).
+Because neither Burnett nor Arthur copyrighted the song, Carter Stanley was able to copyright the song as his own work in 1951.

-On September 15, 1959, the Stanley Brothers re-recorded the song on King Records for their album Everybody's Country Favorite.
-Ralph Stanley sang the solo all the way through in the 1950 version, but in the 1959 version, he was joined by other members of the band in added refrains.
-The fiddle and mandolin of the early version were also replaced by guitar, and a verse was omitted.
-This version (King 45-5269) was released together with "How Mountain Girls Can Love" as a single that October 1959.
+On September 15, 1959, the Stanley Brothers re-recorded the song with King Records for their album Everybody's Country Favorite.
+In the 1950 version, Ralph Stanley sang the solo for the duration of the song but was joined by other members of the band in added refrains in the 1959 version.
+The fiddle and mandolin in the earlier version were also replaced by the guitar with a verse omitted.
+This version (King 45-5269) was released together with "How Mountain Girls Can Love" as a single in October 1959.